nirnaeth-arnoediad/massa-sc-template/README.md

 # Hello world

 Hello world project for massa's smart contracts development.
-This preset environment can be used to test and debug locally your smart contracts before sending it to the [massa network](https://github.com/massalabs/massa).
+This preset environment can be used to test and debug locally your smart contract before sending it to the [massa network](https://github.com/massalabs/massa).

 ## Init